Sustainable Engineering Research Laboratory (SERL)

-Currently, the Geotechnical and Geoenvironmental Engineering Laboratory at the University of Illinois at Chicago is engaged in research in the following areas:
+Currently, the Sustainable Engineering Research Laboratory (SERL) and the Geotechnical and Geoenvironmental Engineering Laboratory (GAGEL) at the University of Illinois at Chicago are engaged in research and education in the following areas:

 With a recent corporate donation from ITW (Illinois Tool Works), the laboratory has undergone a major renovation.
 By acquiring new and innovative testing equipment, the laboratory has evolved into one of the leading, state-of-the-art laboratories in the country.